Dominica Calypso 2025

-Get up to date on Dominica’s 2022 Calypso Season
+Get up to date information on Dominica’s Calypso Season from the Dominica Calypso Association’s Facebook page

-The Calypso Finals will be held on Saturday 26th February 2022
+The Calypso Grand Finals will be held on Saturday March 1st 2025

 About Calypso in Dominica